rraeyyi/News-popularity-automation/Project3.md

 ## Set up cross validation

+The below sets up the cross-validation for our models.
+All models will also utilize the `preProcess` argument in order to standardize the data.

 ``` r
 control <- trainControl(method = "cv", number = 5)
 ```

-In linear regression, we generate a model by minimizing the sum of squared residuals.
+In linear regression, we generate a model where we fit betas by minimizing the sum of the squared residuals.
 Three of the most common variable selection techniques for linear regression are: hypothesis testing based methods (forward stepwise, backward stepwise, best subset selection), penalization based methods (LASSO, Elastic Net, SCAD), and removing variables based on collinearity.
 Below, we will generate our models using the penalization based LASSO method and the hypothesis testing forward stepwise selection method.
 It should be noted that these methods do not include interactions, quadratics, etc.

 ## LASSO model